arctop/android-sdk/README.md

 # Installation

-To add the SDK:
+To add the SDK to your project use **ONE** of the following methods:

+1. Use [JitPack](https://jitpack.io/private#arctop/Neuos-SDK) to install the SDK as a dependency with gradle or maven.
+(Recommended)
-- Clone the repository locally, and add it as a module into your Android project.
+2. Clone the repository locally, and add it as a module into your Android project.

 # Package structure